atreeon/morphy/morphy/README.md

 ### Custom Constructors

-To allow custom constructors you can simply create a function that creates a new class.
+To allow custom constructors you can simply create a factory function that creates a new class.
-If you'd like to hide the automatic constructor end your function with an underscore.
+If you'd like to hide the automatic constructor set the `privateConstructor` on the Morphy annotation to true.
 If you hide the constructor the custom one should belong in the same file that you defined your class.

+    @Morphy(privateConstructor: true)
-    A_ a_Constructor(String val){
+    A a_Factory(String val){
-      return A_._(val: val, timestamp: DateTime(2023,11,25));
+      return A._(val: val, timestamp: DateTime(2023,11,25));
     }

-    var a = a_Constructor("my value");
+    var a = a_Factory("my value");

     expect(a.timestamp, DateTime(2023,11,25));